EdTComeau/edtcomeau.github.io/_posts/2023-04-27-ConflictResolution.md

 - you want someone to feel remorseful or sorry
 - you want someone to repent for previous actions

-# But Why don't people resolve conflict like this
+# But why don't people resolve conflict like this
 And scene!
 Game allegory aside, I will be talking as myself now...

 I think if everyone resolved conflict like this, a lot less people would be manipulated, and relationships may be better.
 But we don't, we don't even come close.
 Often when an action is taken, people try to figure out "why".